vladimiryardan/Taffy-Wiki/So-you-want-to:-Use-Taffy's-built-in-Dependency-Injection-to-resolve-dependencies-of-your-resources.md

 }
 ```

 All resources and other classes in the resources folder are treated as singletons for the purpose of dependency injection.
-I hope this doesn't confuse you, but you can (optionally) choose to store a [Custom Representation Class](https://github.com/atuttle/Taffy/wiki/So-you-want-to:-Serialize-data-to-a-different-data-type) in the resources folder, and as long as you're not auto-wiring it into a resource CFC, it will still be treated as a transient object for the purposes of responding to requests.
-(If you found that confusing, just ignore it.
-Everything in resources is a singleton.)

-Taffy's Factory will **not** look anywhere other than the resources folder, and as of this time of writing, does not do a recursive search (though it is being considered for a future version).
-There is no configuration for the factory -- it assumes and requires the use of the `/resources` folder.
+Taffy's Factory will **not** look anywhere other than the resources folder.
+It does look recursively into subfolders as well.
+There is no configuration for the factory -- it assumes and requires the use of a `/resources` folder or mapping.